 Currently, 58,000 tickets are released by an equal-opportunity ballot system for each year’s event, selling out in hours.
 People who end up at Fusion really want to be there, which creates an electric participatory vibe.
 Hippies, crust punks, nihilists, psytrancers, Berliners, European festival fanatics and everyone in between dances it out together at Fusion.

-The festival is all about celebrating differences, and the policy is to be respectful of others’ space.
+The festival is all about celebrating difference, and the policy is to be respectful of others’ space.
 Additionally, no racism, chauvinism, violence, cruelty to animals or advertising (among other things) is tolerated, as these all impinge on your comrades’ ability to have a good time.

 A unique feature of Fusion, and one that demonstrates the intentional alternative energies of the event, is the Party Break.
 On Friday from 11am to 2pm and Saturday from 10am to 2pm, the main stage shuts down so festival-goers can collect garbage from the dance floors, chill out and maybe take in music from the smaller stages.
 This is all in the name of spreading the love and maintaining that all-important thread of responsibility woven amidst the chaos.
 The experience at Fusion is very much like a German Burning Man, an attempt to experiment with integrating new attitudes meaningfully into one’s daily life; for that reason alone, it’s a must-see.
 Unplug from the grind, learn about yourself and create something, if only for a collective good time.